koala-droid/acme-web-design/development-strategy.md

 I styled the pages, thanks to CSS!

-## 7. User Story 7: it is all about branching
+## 7. User Story 7: responsiveness!
+As a user of this story I could use website on any device.

 ### Repo